-Puerto Rico has received federal disaster recovery funding in the most recent budget bill passed by Congress.
+Puerto Rico was in a serious economic crisis even before Hurricane Maria hit the Island in fall of 2017.
 In addition to rebuilding from the catastrophic damage caused by the hurricanes of 2017, Puerto Rico needs long-term economic growth.
 Continued population loss could be one of the biggest obstacles to growth.

-The Congressional Task Force on Economic Growth in Puerto Rico recommended a number of actions in their final report, submitted to Congress over a year ago.
+The Congressional Task Force on Economic Growth in Puerto Rico recommended a number of actions in their final report, submitted to Congress in December 2016.
 These actions included equal treatment under federal healthcare funding and individual tax credit programs, improvements in energy production and distribution, equity in Small Business Administration benefits (including those related to disasters), better data collection, increased local agricultural production, and many more practical tactics for economic development.
 Little progress has been made on this list.

 At the same time, the report alluded to Puerto Rico’s “staggering” population loss as one of the challenges facing Puerto Rico’s economy.
 The description was quoted from a research report describing the accelerating loss of population on the Island and saying, “[S]uch a large outflow of potentially productive workers and taxpayers is an alarming trend that is likely to have profound consequences for the Island for years to come.”
 This report was written well before the hurricane season of 2017, and Puerto Rico had already seen the greatest loss in population in its recorded history.

 Estimates of Puerto Rico’s population loss in the decade preceding Hurricane Maria suggests that the territory lost 10% of its residents — half a million people.